Swain House Primary School

 How will my child’s progress be assessed and reviewed?

-Children’s progress will be assessed four times a year and reviewed against their personalised targets.
+Children’s progress will be assessed three times a year and reviewed against their personalised targets.
 In addition, children with an IEP will have their targets reviewed regularly.
 This will be done in consultation with parents.

 What should I do if I have concerns about my child?